-Course Code Title Credits
+Course Code Title Credits 3

-ACC 230 Managerial Accounting 3
+ACC 230 Managerial Accounting

 BUS 230 Principles of Marketing 3

 BUS 210 Business Law 3

 Elective - Humanities 3

 Elective - Science with Lab 4

-Total credits: 64

-Business Management Program Description
+Business Management Degree Type

 The Associate of Applied Science degree in Business Management develops leaders at various levels for business, industry, and public service organizations.
 The thrust of the program is to meet management training needs of organizations and to develop entrepreneurs.
 Therefore, the program is continually reviewed and developed in partnership with the business/industry community.
 The program is organized around four educational themes, which address the need for well-prepared, confident, and technically competent people who can assume leadership roles in entry-level management, and as entrepreneurs.